note89/note89.github.io/content/drafts/typelevel-tic-tac-toe-in-typescript/index.md

 }
   interface Nil    { __type: "Nil";   }

-// We separate our HasPrevious interface from the Round interface
+// We separate our HasPrevious interface from the
-// To be able to use it in other interfaces.
+// Round interface.To be able to use it in other interfaces.
-// And have type level functions where the only constraint is that
+// And have type level functions where the only
-// it has the HasPrevious interface. interface HasPrevious<R> {
+// constraint is that it has the HasPrevious interface. interface HasPrevious<R> {
   previous: R;
 ```